andreigue/andreigue.github.io/_posts/2024-11-19-some-thoughts.md

 ---
-title: "The Most Useless Object I Own"
+title: "Finding Logic in Irrationality"
 ---

 I used to not understand car enthusiasts, wine enthusiasts, sneaker collectors, or art lovers.
 But now I do.

 Not because I enjoy these things myself, but because I got into something that is, in my opinion, more extreme than the interests listed above.
 I think I picked up an edge case; I've reached a boundary of interests, and so anything within the boundary is understandable now.
 I didn't even know this edge case existed.
 I didn't know it was a thing.
 And I certainly didn't think that it could be a thing.

-# The Most Useless Object I Own
+## The Most Useless Object I Own

 I absolutely abhor materialism.